 Enables or disables the console redirection feature.
-Configuration options: [Disabled] [Enabled]

 The following item appears only when you set Console Redirection to [Enabled].

 Console Redirection Settings

 This item becomes configurable only when you enable the Console Redirection item.
 The settings specify how the host computer and the remote computer (which the user is using) will exchange data.
 Both computers should have the same or compatible settings.